-Most devices include parental controls, you just need to use them, check Youtube for how to do it (this example shows how to set up protection on Chrome).
+Most devices include parental controls, you need to use them, check Youtube for how to do it (this example shows how to set up protection on Chrome).
 In this guide, we have written up the directions for setting up parental controls on your devices.
 Setting up Chrome protection is pretty easy (Parental Controls).

 Click here to go directly to kids protection in Firefox

-Internet MicExplorer/ Microsoft Edge Microsoft surprisingly does a good job in parental controls.
+Internet Explorer/ Microsoft Edge Microsoft does a good job in parental controls.
 Go to "Web Choices" and choose the "Content" tab, look for "Content Counselor.".
-You can choose what type of site you want to block for your kids, sex, hate, crime, violence, betting, arms, etc.
+You can choose what type of site you want to block for your kids: sex, hate, crime, violence, betting, arms, etc.

-Microsoft Instructions XBox and Windows10
+Microsoft Instructions XBox and Windows10 Television Parental Controls

-On the Telly, press "Menu" on your remote control.
+Press "Menu" on your remote control.
 Scroll through the choices.
 You'll either find a "Lock" alternative or "Parental Controls."
-To do all this you will need your Wi-Fi password from the house router.
-TV's are monitors now more than Televisions, connected to Playstation for example.
+You will need your Wi-Fi password from the house router.
+TVs are monitors now more than televisions, connected to Playstation for example.